Young Boy Beats Rare Form of Cancer at Children's Health Dallas While Uplifting Staff in His Own Way

 "They found out that tumor was rhabdomyosarcoma which is an aggressive soft tissue cancer," Hank’s mother, Molly Taylor, said.

-Taylor says her son went through a year of treatment at Children's Health Dallas spending much of that time in the hospital.
+Taylor said her son went through a year of treatment at Children's Health Dallas spending much of that time in the hospital.

 "Doing that, that sounds terrible and horrible to have to spend all your time in the hospital and it just somehow wasn't," Molly said.